-- Select the 'Peak Quality' tab.
-You may change the settings for peak quality.
-Note: For Steps 11 and 12, see the GeneMapper[®] ID user's manual for more information. - 12.
-Select the 'Quality Flags' tab.
-You may change these settings. - 13.
+- 11. Select the 'Peak Quality' tab.
+You can change the settings for peak quality. - Select the 'Quality Flags' tab.
+You can also change these settings.
+Note: For Steps 11 and 12, see the GeneMapper® ID user's manual for more information. - 13.
 Select OK to save your settings.